“Study long and you’ll study wrong….”

 Following the sermon was a confession that lasted about 10 minutes.
 We confessed all the appropriate and ordinary sins along with some I’d never really thought about before.
 We confessed we are broken and selfish and impatient.
 We confessed we have royally messed up the planet and not given people different from us a fair shake.
 We confessed we are envious, lustful and discontent.
 It was beginning to annoy me—which might be the point—when he stood up and forgave us every single sin!

-Properly forgiven, we got our ashes.
+Properly shriven, we got our ashes.
 I knelt at the altar and Fr.
 Boyles rubbed some gritty soot on my forehead and said, “Remember, my brother, you are dust and to dust you shall return.”

-I stayed for communion, thinking of all the people I know who have returned to dust, how strange it is to imagine ourselves dust that is walking around and living for a while—apparently sinning to beat the band—before laying down and being dust again.
+I stayed for communion, thinking of all the people I know who have returned to dust, how strange it is to imagine ourselves dust that is walking around and living for a while—apparently sinning to high heaven—before laying down and being dust again.
 I was also trying to imagine holding ashes in one hand and stardust in the other—but dust, after all.
 Before I knew it, I was back up at the altar rail, chewing one of the little wafers.
 Jerry once told me Episcopalians needed lots of faith to imagine those wafers were ‘bread’, much less the Body of Christ.

 The wine tasted like deep maroon smoke—a port, I imagine, though in my old church back in Cleveland they used a shiny, golden sherry.
 It was easier, somehow, to think of cheap port as ‘blood’, not so large a leap of faith as a fine sherry.